Draxion2/the-regex-tutorial/gist-template.md

 * `email+`: matches a string that has 'emai' followed 1 or more 'l'

 Refering back to our regex above, the following part of the syntax has some quantifiers.<br>

 `([a-z0-9_\.-]+)` and `([a-z\.]{2,6})`

-The `+` quantifer matches the same string followed by the group (we will learn what this means later in the tutorial).<br>
+The `+` quantifier matches the same string followed by the group (we will learn what this means later in the tutorial).<br>

-The `{2,6}` quantifer matches a string that contains 2-6 characters.
+The `{2,6}` quantifier matches a string that contains 2-6 characters.

 ### OR Operator